This section describes using

 dune init command is still under development and subject to

-quickly add new projects, libraries, tests, or executables without having to
+quickly add new projects, libraries, tests, and executables without having to

-manually create dune files, or it can be composed to programmatically generate
+manually create Dune files in a text editor, or it can be composed to programmatically generate

 parts of a multi-component project.

 Initializing a Project¶

 You can run the following command to initialize a new Dune project that uses the

 $ dune init proj myproj --libs base,cmdliner --inline-tests --ppx ppx_inline_test

 dune files for library, executable, and test components.
 Each component’s